dburkart/check-sieve/README.md

 * Regex Extension ([DRAFT](https://tools.ietf.org/html/draft-ietf-sieve-regex-01))

-If you find any discrepancies with these RFCs, or have reduced test-cases that should work but don't, please file an issue in the issues tab.
-If an RFC is missing which isn't supported, also file an issue!
+If you find any discrepancies with these RFCs, or have reduced test-cases that should work but don't, please file an issue.
+If there's an RFC that isn't supported that you want, file an issue!